hannesliik/deep_thouhou/README.md

 Usage:
 1) Install touhou 16: Hidden Star in Four Seasons and change its path in main.py.
 (This is tested on the steam demo.
 Might have different memory addresses for other versions).
-2) Don't run main.py, it's not ready yet :)
+2) Tweak paramaters in main.py
+3) run main.py